Women's suffrage in Ohio

-Women's suffrage in Ohio was an ongoing fight with some small victories along the way.
 Women's rights issues in Ohio were put into the public eye in the early 1850s.
-Women inspired by the Declaration of Rights and Sentiments at the 1848 Seneca Falls Convention created newspapers and then set up their own conventions, including the 1950 Ohio Women's Rights Convention which was the first women's right's convention outside of New York and the first that was planned and run solely by women.
+Women inspired by the Declaration of Rights and Sentiments at the 1848 Seneca Falls Convention created newspapers and then set up their own conventions, including the 1850 Ohio Women's Rights Convention which was the first women's right's convention outside of New York and the first that was planned and run solely by women.
 These early efforts towards women's suffrage affected people in other states and helped energize the women's suffrage movement in Ohio.
 Women's rights groups formed throughout the state, with the Ohio Women's Rights Association (OWRA) founded in 1853.
 Other local women's suffrage groups are formed in the late 1860s.
 In 1894, women won the right to vote in school board elections in Ohio.
 The National American Woman Suffrage Association (NAWSA) was headquartered for a time in Warren, Ohio.
 Two efforts to vote on a constitutional amendment, one in 1912 and the other 1914 were unsuccessful, but drew national attention to women's suffrage.
 In 1916, women in East Cleveland gained the right to vote in municipal elections.
 A year later, women in Lakewood, Ohio and Columbus were given the right to vote in municipal elections.
 Also in 1917, the Reynolds Bill, which would allow women to vote in the next presidential election was passed, and then quickly repealed by a voter referendum sponsored by special-interest groups.
 On June 16, 1919, Ohio became the fifth state to ratify the Nineteenth Amendment.